eranda-ihalagedara/neural-network-visualization/README.md

 ## Usage

-Download the repo or clone with `git clone https://github.com/eranda-ihalagedara/neural-network-visualization.git` and have the `src` directory in your project folder.
+Download the repo or clone with `git clone https://github.com/eranda-ihalagedara/neural-network-visualization.git` and have the `nn-visualizer.js` file in your project folder.

 ### Setting up dependancies